an outlet of encouragement, explanation, and exhortation

 I’ve appreciated the insights of Sam Allberry over the years.
 He has a website.
 He is an effective public speaker and popular writer more than a scholar.

 Robert Gagnon is one of the most accomplished scholars focused on Paul’s letters in the Bible and sexual issues.
 He has a website.
 Gagnon is thorough to a fault.
 Reading him is like reading a commentary!
 (The Kindle version of his book The Bible and Homosexual Practice has 667 pages.)
-He also wrote a book with Dan O. Via entitled Homosexuality and the Bible: Two Views where his consideration is only 58 pages.
-Via’s opposing argument is only 39 pages.
+He also wrote a book with Dan O. Via entitled Homosexuality and the Bible: Two Views where his consideration is shorter – “only” 58 pages.
+Via’s opposing argument is even shorter at 39 pages.
 Then each gives a response to the other.
 The first of the “top reviews” of this book on Amazon can give you a taste of what you would find in the book.
 A couple of years ago I worked my way through the audio and some assigned reading for Gagnon’s Regent College course The Bible, Homosexuality, and Sexual Ethics and decided I didn’t need to tackle the books.

 If you want a very, very simple overview of the interpretations of scripture related to same-sex issues, consider the New York Times article Debating Bible Verses on Homosexuality.
 The article Evangelicals Open Door to Debate on Gay Rights is a useful introduction to the current state of affairs among evangelical Christians.